YoungHaKim7/html_css_js_web_dev/study_Modern_JavaScript/02_var_problem/marp_var.md

 ```
 ---

-# The following are only reserved when they are found in module code or async function bodies:
+# Keyword 2 _ The following are only reserved when they are found in module code or async function bodies:

-- Keyword 2

 ```
 await